ItsAML/MarzbanExpiredUserRemover/README.md

 PORT = 'YOUR_PORT'
 USERNAME = 'YOUR_USERNAME'
 PASSWORD = 'YOUR_PASSWORD'
-HTTPS = True  # Set this to True for HTTPS, False for HTTP
+USER_STATUS = 'E'  # Set E for Expired, L for Limited, D for Disabled, A for Active HTTPS = True  # Set this to True for HTTPS, False for HTTP
 ```